Akmeena4u/DataAnalytics_Excel-SQL-Python/Excel/002_Essential-Formulas/02_MathematicalFun1.md

 3. **Extending RANK.AVG Formula:**
    - Drag to apply the ranking formula to other cells.

+## Difference between RANK, RANK.AVG and RANK.EQ
+There are three versions of the RANK formula that you can use in MS Excel

+RANK was available in the older versions of excel.
+We can still use it, probably it will not be available in the coming versions of Excel.
+There are two new versions of Rank now - RANK.EQ and RANK.AVG.
+Below example may clear the difference between these two -

+For values 5,6,6,7 -RANK and RANK.EQ will return ranks as 1,2,2,4 (Same rank for same values) and RANK.AVG will return ranks as 1 ,2.5 ,2.5 ,4.
+(Average of 2nd and 3rd rank).
+Because RANK.AVG takes average of the ranks where values are same, we often see decimal digits in ranks calculated using this formula.

+If all the values in the list are unique, all the three formulas assign same ranks in that case.

 ## Summary
 - **Formulas vs. Functions:** Understand the difference and when to use each.
 - **Using Functions:** Learn how to use SUM, MIN, MAX, and AVERAGE functions.